Key takeaways:

 Zavegepant (Zavzpret)

 Some people find that acetaminophen (Tylenol) or ibuprofen (Motrin) provide enough pain relief when they have a migraine.
-These medications are inexpensive and available over the counter, making them popular options.
+These medications are a popular option because they’re inexpensive and available over the counter (OTC).
+They may also be taken along with triptan medication for added pain relief.

 Some people prefer to limit how much medication they take.
-You may consider adding natural remedies or alternative therapies to your treatment for chronic migraine.
+If that’s the case, you may consider adding natural remedies or alternative therapies to your treatment for chronic migraine.

-While there’s not always a lot of research to support these options, some people have found relief by adding these things to their treatment plans.
+While there isn’t always a lot of research to support these options, some people find them helpful.
 Popular options include:

 Vitamins and supplements like magnesium, riboflavin, and coenzyme Q10